Christina Alexandra Voros

 Christina Alexandra Voros (born August 18, 1977) is an American cinematographer, director, and producer.
 She is best known for her work on the Western television series Yellowstone (2018–2024) and 1883 (2021–2022), the latter of which earned her a Primetime Emmy Award nomination.

-Biography
+Early life and career

-Voros was born to John and Georgina Voros.
-Her parents were Hungarian refugees who fled during the Hungarian Revolution of 1956; Voros herself has dual American-Hungarian citizenship.
+Voros was born to Hungarian refugees from Budapest who fled during the Hungarian Revolution of 1956; she herself has dual American-Hungarian citizenship.
 She was raised in Cambridge, Massachusetts, where she was a fencer in her youth.
-She studied poetry and theater at Harvard University, and received a graduate degree from Tisch School of the Arts in 2010.
+She studied at Harvard University and later received a graduate degree from New York University Tisch School of the Arts.

+In 2021, she received the Patsy Montana Award from the National Cowgirl Museum and Hall of Fame.

+Personal life

-She married Jason Owen, a film wrangler, in 2015.
+Voros married Jason Owen, a film wrangler, in 2015.
 They live in Texas.